-During each real-time interval that the ISO has established a Scarcity Reserve Requirement in the Real-Time Market for which the pricing rules established in Section 15.4.6.1.1(a)(i) of this Rate Schedule apply, the applicable Operating Reserves demand curve for total 30-Minute Reserves shall be as follows: For quantities of Operating Reserves meeting the total 30-Minute Reserves locational requirement target level plus the greater of: (a) zero; and (b) an amount equal to the Scarcity Reserve Requirement minus any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement (“NYCA scarcity target level”) that are less than or equal to the NYCA scarcity target level minus an amount equal to the sum of: (1) 655 MW; and (2) the greater of: (a) any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement; and (b) the Scarcity Reserve Requirement, the price on the total 30-Minute Reserves demand curve shall be $750/MW.
-For quantities of Operating Reserves meeting the NYCA scarcity target level that (i) are less than or equal to the NYCA scarcity target level minus an amount equal to the sum of: (1) 600 MW; and (2) the greater of: (a) any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement; and (b) the Scarcity Reserve Requirement, but (ii) exceed the NYCA scarcity target level minus an amount equal to the sum of: (1) 655 MW; and (2) the greater of: (a) any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement; and (b) the Scarcity Reserve Requirement, the price on the total 30-Minute Reserves demand curve shall be $625/MW.
-For quantities of Operating Reserves meeting the NYCA scarcity target level that (i) are less than or equal to the NYCA scarcity target level minus the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement minus Scarcity Reserve Requirement, but (ii) exceed the NYCA scarcity target level minus an amount equal to the sum of: (1) 600 MW; and (2) the greater of: (a) any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement; and (b) the Scarcity Reserve Requirement, the price on the total 30-Minute Reserves demand curve shall be $500/MW.
-For quantities of Operating Reserves meeting the NYCA scarcity target level that are less than or equal to the NYCA scarcity target level but exceed the NYCA scarcity target level minus the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the total 30-Minute Reserves locational requirement minus Scarcity Reserve Requirement, the price on the total 30-Minute Reserves demand curve shall be $10/MW.
+During each real-time interval that the ISO has established a Scarcity Reserve Requirement in the Real-Time Market for which the pricing rules established in Section 15.4.6.1.1(a)(i) of this Rate Schedule apply, the applicable Operating Reserves demand curve for total 30-Minute Reserves shall be as follows: For quantities of Operating Reserves meeting the total 30-Minute Reserves locational requirement target level plus the Scarcity Reserve Requirement (“NYCA scarcity target level”) that are less than or equal to the NYCA scarcity target level minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, the price on the total 30-Minute Reserves demand curve shall be $750/MW.
+For quantities of Operating Reserves meeting the NYCA scarcity target level that (i) are less than or equal to the NYCA scarcity target level minus an amount equal to the sum of 600 MW and the Scarcity Reserve Requirement, but (ii) exceed the NYCA scarcity target level minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, the price on the total 30-Minute Reserves demand curve shall be $625/MW.
+For quantities of Operating Reserves meeting the NYCA scarcity target level that (i) are less than or equal to the NYCA scarcity target, but (ii) exceed the NYCA scarcity target level minus an amount equal to the sum of 600 MW and the Scarcity Reserve Requirement, the price on the total 30-Minute Reserves demand curve shall be $500/MW.
 For all other quantities, the price on the total 30-Minute Reserves demand curve shall be $0/MW.
 However, the ISO will not schedule more total 30-Minute Reserves than the NYCA scarcity target level for that interval.